 Aviles is a port city in Asturias, Spain.
-The city covers a total area of approx 27 km2 (10 ml2) and has population around 80,000.
+The city covers a total area of approx 27 km2 (10 mi2) and has a population of around 80,000.

-- Archaeological excavations showed that the area was already settled in upper palaeolithic era.
+Archaeological excavations showed that the area was already settled in the upper paleolithic era.
 The existence of town proper date is documented in the early Middle Ages, though the name "Aviles" is considered to come from the local Roman landowner named Abilius.

-- The estuary, closed to navigation since early modern era, was partly drained and cleared during the 19th century.
+The estuary, closed to navigation since the early modern era, was partly drained and cleared during the 19th century.
 The water inlet which divides the place was covered, and the two nuclei, La Villa and Sabugo, were joined together.
-Afterwards the city started to grow outside its medieval wall, which was demolished in 1818.
+Afterward, the city started to grow outside its medieval wall, which was demolished in 1818.

 Port Aviles cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Aviles, Spain.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.